spyder-ide/qtawesome/README.rst

 Other features
 --------------

-- The API is pluggable so as to enable custom painters and animations.
 - While QtAwesome embeds Font Awesome and Elusive Icons, it can also be used with other iconic fonts.
 A ``load_font`` function is available.
 A ttf font and a json character map for icon names must be provided.